 Enables linguists to be highly productive when building a lexicon and interlinearizing texts.
 Powerful bulk editing tools can save hours of work.
 FLEx allows control of which fields and entries show up in a dictionary publication.

-Makes it possible for you to type in over 1,000 languages on Windows, iPhone, iPad, Android tablets and phones, and even instantly in your web browser.
-Keyboards for specific languages can be found on the Keyman site and on scripts.sil.org.
+Helps you type in over 2,000 languages on just about any device — Windows, macOS, Linux, iPhone, iPad, Android tablets and phones, and even instantly in your web browser.
+Keyboards for specific languages can be found on the Keyman site.